-‘General Hospital’ Spoilers: Guilty Jax Faces Nelle Consequences – Arrested For Buying Kidney
+‘General Hospital’ Spoilers: Guilty Jax Faces Nelle Consequences, Arrested For Buying Kidney

-General Hospital spoilers from the latest soap magazines say Jasper Jax (Ingo Rademacher) will face consequences for buying Nelle Hayes’ (Chloe Lanier) kidney from her shifty dad Frank Benson to save the life of Josslyn Jacks (Eden McCoy).
+General Hospital spoilers from the latest soap magazines say Jasper Jax (Ingo Rademacher) will face consequences for buying Nelle Hayes’ (Chloe Lanier) kidney from her shifty dad, Frank Benson, to save the life of Josslyn Jacks (Eden McCoy).
 Spoilers tease Jax will be arrested by the PCPD for the black-market deal.

 Carly And Nelle Aren’t Mad At Jax

-We saw on recent General Hospital episodes that Carly Corinthos (Laura Wright) forgave Jax, but that doesn’t mean he’s off the hook.
-Jax hasn’t yet told Josslyn who won’t be happy since she likes Nelle despite the reveal of Nelle scheming against her mom.
+Viewers saw on recent General Hospital episodes that Carly Corinthos (Laura Wright) forgave Jax, but that doesn’t mean he’s off the hook.
+Jax hasn’t yet told Josslyn, who won’t be happy since she likes Nelle despite the reveal of Nelle scheming against her mom.
 Even Nelle doesn’t seem that mad at Jax.

 When Jax confessed to Nelle, she didn’t want to believe it was him and not Carly, but he finally convinced her.
-Nelle was shell shocked, but when she comes to Carly’s house today, General Hospital spoilers say Nelle is still looking for forgiveness from Carly and she doesn’t seem particularly angry at Jax.
+Nelle was shell shocked, but when she comes to Carly’s house today, General Hospital spoilers say Nelle is still looking for forgiveness from Carly and doesn’t seem particularly angry at Jax.

 Jax should have come to Nelle with an explanation, apology, and bag of tax-free cash.
 Just saying. #GH pic.twitter.com/yaBpbjK6S7